Make me know your ways, O Lord. Teach me your paths. (Psalm 25:4)

 WOMEN’S BOOK GROUP

 A small group of women meet monthly to discuss mutually selected books, usually on topics related to spiritual growth.
 We have often tackled provocative authors.
 We meet monthly on Saturdays from 2:30-4pm in the church Guild Room.
+These are our upcoming discussions:

 If you are interested, please join us!